 It’s always fun to see what content is getting the most views, along with when and how.
 Some of the popularity stats we like to take a peek at include:

-We’ll see what this year brings in the world of analytics!
+We’ll see what this year brings to the world of analytics!